wey-gu/nebula-up/README.md

 Visit http://127.0.0.1:7003 with user: `root`, password: `nebula`.

+> Note, thanks to the sponsorship of Microsoft, we have a demo site of Nebula-UP on Azure: you could visit the dashboard here: http://nebula-demo.siwei.io:7003 .
+#### Access Nebula Graph Studio

+Visit http://127.0.0.1:7001 with user: `root`, password: `nebula`, host: `graphd:9669`(for non-all-in-one case, this should be `<host-ip>:9669`).

+> Note, thanks to the sponsorship of Microsoft, we have a demo site of Nebula-UP on Azure: you could visit the studio here: http://nebula-demo.siwei.io:7001 .

 #### Query Data with Nebula Spark Connector in PySpark Shell

 Or play in PySpark like: